ihmeuw-msca/xspline/README.md

-# Customized BSpline Python Package
+# BSpline with Linear Extrapolation